Frequently Asked Questions

 Not necessarily.
 With the recent passing of CA Assembly Bill 1000, you can be seen by a physical therapist for 12 visits or 45 days without the need of a referral from your doctor.
 This bill allowed Californians much easier access to physical therapists and now all 50 states allow patients direct access.
 We still do accept all referrals from MDs, DOs, chiropractors, and podiatrists.

 You should bring a prescription for physical therapy from your doctor if you have one, X-rays, the MRI or CT scan report if you have it, and your insurance card.
-Please arrive 15 minutes before your appointment time to complete the necessary paperwork, or download the required New Patient Forms and bring these completed forms to your initial visit.

 On your first visit, a licensed physical therapist will do an evaluation.
 This is a thorough assessment of overall posture, range of motion, strength, flexibility, and mobility.
 After the evaluation, your therapist will discuss their findings with you and then develop a rehabilitation program to help attain the goals you will set together to get back to optimal function.
 This program will include how your therapist will facilitate improvement (manual therapy, exercises, and modalities if necessary) as well as what you can do on your own.